nosyntax-io/nosyntax-docs/docs/project_setup/design_system.md

 ### Understanding Typography System

-Our Typography system is divided into two key categories: **Primary Font** and **Secondary Font**.
+Our Typography system is divided into two key categories:

 - **Primary Font**: Applied to major elements like headings and titles, giving your app a distinct and organized look.

-- **Secondary Font**: Used for smaller text, such as descriptions and captions, complementing the primary font for a balanced design.
+- **Secondary Font**: Used for smaller text like descriptions and captions, complementing the primary font for a balanced design.

 ### Customizing Typography